abhiram-gooty-p-ai/diffusion-cube/content/framework.md

 **Tag every unit:** Dimension + Sub-category + Stage + Type + Condition tag.

 **Worked example — a single micro-innovation unit (Failure and Fix type):**
-- **Failure:** Direct hardwiring of the AI layer to the ICAR database — a backend change required an AI-layer rebuild.
+- **Failure:** Due to direct hardwiring of the AI layer to the ICAR database, a backend change required an AI-layer rebuild.
 - **Fix:** Separated the AI layer from the data layer using a standardised API gateway.
 The AI system retrieves data but does not own it.
 - **Insight:** At scale with multiple data sources, this is the difference between a maintainable system and a fragile one.
 - **Condition — applies when:** Multiple data sources with different owners and update cadences; government deployment where data accountability must remain with named departments.
-- **Condition — fails when:** Single, stable, internally-owned data source with no requirement for departmental accountability separation.
 - **Before → After:** Before: data errors required rebuilding the bot prompt architecture.
 After: data errors are fixed by the data owner without touching the AI layer.

 ## Extraction discipline — applying to raw material